muhammadfaiq-af/CaS-ai-Playwright/README.md

 # Content at Scale (CaS) Automation Docmentation

+## Overview

+This is a tool that uses AI to write content.
+It discusses the challenges of scaling content creation, and it can produce high-quality, original content that reads like it was written by a human.
+It can also be used to create content in multiple languages.
+Content at Scale is cheaper than hiring human writers, and it can save time.
+Overall, Content at Scale is a powerful tool that can help businesses create more content and reach a wider audience.

 ## Project Setup and Execution

 1. Retrieve a repository from my GitHub by cloning it https://github.com/muhammadfaiq-af/CaS-ai-PlaywrightConnect your Github account